 INVESTMENT & OBJECTIVES

-· Assess human PK of reformulated Dantrolene in a FDA-approved centre.
+· Phase I pharmacokinetics of reformulated Dantrolene in a UHN Clinic.

-· Demonstrate the effects of reformulated Dantrolene on the frequency of PVCs of patients suffering from idiopathic PVCs.
+· Phase I/II study of dantrolene on patients suffering from idiopathic PVCs.

 COMPETITIVE ADVANTAGE